laravel/docs/routing.md

 Route parameters are always encased within `{}` braces and should consist of alphabetic characters.
 Route parameters may not contain a `-` character.
 Use an underscore (`_`) instead.

+The route parameters are linked to the function parameters by the order in which they appear.
+E.g. `$postId` will contain the value of `{posts}` because they are both the first parameter, and not because of the name similarities.

 <a name="parameters-optional-parameters"></a>
 ### Optional Parameters